Cayley Polynomial-Time Computable Groups: Cayley Polynomial--Time Computable Groups

 Other nontrivial examples of $\REG$--\polyC\ groups include the wreath product $\mathbb{Z}_2 \wr \mathbb{Z}^2$ and Thompson's group $F$.
-We denote by $\mathsf{IND}$ the class of indexed languages.
+We denote by $\mathsf{IND}$ the class of indexed languages\footnote{We recall that indexed languages are languages recognized by \href{https://en.wikipedia.org/wiki/Nested_stack_automaton} {nested stack automata}.}.
 In \cite[\S~5]{BK15} the first author and Khoussainov showed that the group $\mathbb{Z}_2 \wr \mathbb{Z}^2$ is $(\REG,\mathsf{IND})$--graph automatic\footnote{ $(\mathcal{B,C})$--graph automatic is defined in \cite{ElderTabackCgraph}: the normal form is in the language class $\mathcal B$ and the 2-tape language for multiplication is in the class $\mathcal C$. } by constructing a certain bijection between a regular language and the group $\mathbb{Z}_2 \wr \mathbb{Z}^2$.
 It can be verified that this bijection is a \REG--Cayley polynomial--time computable representation of $\mathbb{Z}_2 \wr \mathbb{Z}^2$.
 Therefore, $\mathbb{Z}_2 \wr \mathbb{Z}^2$ is a \REG--Cayley polynomial--time computable group.
 This representation does not have quasigeodesic normal form, see \cite[Remark~9]{BK15}.

-Let $\mathsf{D}\mathscr{S}_1$ be the class of non--blind deterministic $1$--counter languages (see Remark \ref{Sk-graph_automatic_remark} where the definition of non--blind non--deterministic $k$--counter languages is recalled).
+Let $\mathsf{D}\mathscr{S}_1$ be the class of non--blind deterministic $1$--counter languages, see the footnote in Remark \ref{Sk-graph_automatic_remark} where the definition of non--blind non--deterministic $k$--counter languages is recalled.
 In \cite{ElderTaback15_Thompson} the second author and Taback showed that Thompson's group $F$ is $\left(\REG,\mathsf{D}\mathscr{S}_1 \right)$--graph automatic.
-It follows from the metric inequalities established in \cite[Proposition~3.3]{ElderTaback15_Thompson} and the observation made in the end of Remark \ref{Sk-graph_automatic_remark} that $F$ is $\REG$--Cayley polynomial--time computable group with quasigeodesic normal form.
+Moreover, for their representation the inequalities of the form $\lambda |w| - \lambda_0 \leqslant l (g) \leqslant \mu |w| + \mu_0$ hold for all $g \in F$, where $l(g)$ is the length of a geodesic word representing $g$, $w$ is the normal form corresponding to $g$ and $\lambda,\mu, \lambda_0, \mu_0 >0$, see \cite[Proposition~3.3]{ElderTaback15_Thompson}.
+These inequalities imply that an inequality of the form \eqref{remark_Sk_inequality} holds for some linear function $p$.
+By the observation made in the end of Remark \ref{Sk-graph_automatic_remark}, we obtain that $F$ is $\REG$--Cayley polynomial--time computable.
+Moreover, the inequality $\lambda |w| - \lambda_0 \leqslant l (g)$ implies that $F$ is $\REG$--Cayley polynomial--time computable with quasigeodesic normal form.